gtmdd/docs/introduction.md

 This document is NOT made by or affiliated with Another Axiom or Gorilla Tag.
 This is community-made.
 For information, contact a maintainer:

-- Erik, Project Lead.
-Discord: stickmaster10.
+- StickmasterErik, Project Lead.
+Discord: stickmastererik
 ## Mods Classification
 ### Legal Mods
 Legal mods are mods that do not interfere with the server side of the game.
 These are client-side only mods that do not give you a competitive advantage.